 Employees are permitted to organize and bargain collectively.
 As of July 2009, 82 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
 Approximately 44 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
 Approximately 62 percent of state employees, represented by the AFSCME, Pennsylvania Social Services Union and other unions, are covered by contracts effective July 1, 2007 and expiring on June 30, 2011.
-These contracts provide for a \$1,250.00 one-time cash payment, which is equivalent to approximately 2.8 percent in the first year of the contract, and ten percent salary increases over the last three-year life of the contracts.
+These contracts provide for a \$1,250.00 one-time cash payment, which is equivalent to approximately 2.8 percent of the average employee salary in the first year of the contract, and ten percent salary increases over the last three-year life of the contracts.
 Interest arbitration awards cover five other unions.
-Two of the awards took effect on July 1, 2007 and expire on June 30, 2011 and provide a 13 percent increase over the four year term of the agreements; which now expire on June 30, 2011.
+Two of the awards took effect on July 1, 2007 and expire on June 30, 2011 and provide a 13 percent increase over the four year term of the agreements.
 Another award runs from July 1, 2008 through June 30, 2011 and provides a 10 percent increase over the term of the contract.
 The fourth award establishes an agreement that runs from July 1, 2008 through June 30, 2012 and provides a 14 percent increase over a four year term.
 The remaining interest arbitration unit involves a contract that expired in 2007 and remains in negotiations.
-Table 4 presents the number of approved and filled positions under the Governor's jurisdiction for the period 2004 through 2009.
+Table 4 presents the number of approved and filled positions under the Governor's jurisdiction on July 1st of the years 2005 through 2009.

-Table 4

-Filled Salaried Positions and Employees
+Table 4\Filled Salaried Positions and EmployeesUnder the Governor's Jurisdiction2005-2009

-Under the Governor's Jurisdiction

-2005-2009